 With ever-present and growing security threats from both foreign and domestic sources, safeguarding utility networks and communication infrastructure has become paramount to protecting utility grids from hacking and providing uninterrupted delivery of services to consumers.

-Recently, we’ve seen an influx in industrial customers from power utilities, oil & gas, to manufacturing looking to modernize their networks.
+Recently, we’ve seen an influx in industrial customers from power and water utilities, oil & gas, to manufacturing looking to modernize their networks.
 Like many industries, industrial networks are looking to virtualize their environments to reduce hardware, infrastructure and facilitation costs as well as enabling better SCADA software integration into the existing IT environment.

 With the growth in SCADA (Supervisory Control and Data Acquisition) deployments, a computer system for gathering and analyzing real-time data, virtualization has provided challenges to gaining 100% visibility of virtualized SCADA network traffic.